 ■ shelter expenses for a home not occupied by you if you are planning to return to it, not renting it and had to leave because of employment and training away from home, illness or a natural disaster; and

 ■ the appropriate standard utility allowance (SUA) for your household.
-See question 82.
+See What is the child support deduction?
 Actual utility costs and heating costs are not allowed as they are covered under the SUA.

 SNAP rules on shelter costs: 106 C.M.R. §364.400(G)(1)